Petzval lens: History

 The Voigtländer-Petzval objective lens was revolutionary and attracted the attention of the scientific world because it was the first mathematically calculated precision objective in the history of photography.
 Petzval's lens established two new features: firstly, it was faster compared to previous lenses, with a maximum aperture of 1:3.6.
 In comparison to Daguerre's daguerreotype camera lens of 1839, Petzval's design had 22 times the light-gathering capacity, which for the first time enabled portraits under favourable conditions with exposure times of less than a minute.

 Additionally, Petzval calculated for the first time the composition of the lenses based on optical laws, whereas optics before had previously been ground and polished according to experience.
-For the calculations, 8 artillery gunners and 3 corporals were made available to Petzval by Archduke Louis of Austria (commander of the artillery), since the artillery was one of the few professions where mathematical calculations were made.
+For the calculations, 8 artillery gunners and 3 corporals were made available to Petzval by Archduke Louis of Austria (commander of the artillery), since the artillery was one of the few professions in which mathematical calculations were made.

-By 1845 Petzval's collaboration with Voigtländer, who held the license to produce the lenses, had become "mired in disputes'.
+By 1845, Petzval's collaboration with Voigtländer, who held the license to produce the lenses, had become "mired in disputes".
 Voigtländer moved production outside of Austria and therefore beyond Petzval's patent limitations.
-The Petzval objective was produced by Voigtländer and sold worldwide; until 1862 Voigtländer had produced 60,000 pieces.
+The Petzval objective was produced by Voigtländer and sold worldwide; by 1862, Voigtländer had produced 60,000 pieces.

 One disadvantage of Petzval's design was a sharp drop in sharpness at the edges, which was corrected in the Aplanat lens developed by Hugo Adolph Steinheil.